Burnt Creek

 This means the cause of the fire is not yet determined but suspected human caused.

-Firefighters are responding to the Travis Lake Fire on the West Zone of the Bridger-Teton National Forest.
-The fire was reported today around 2:30 p.m. and is currently estimated at approximately 5-10 acres in size.
-The Travis Lake fire is located on a ridge in timber in-between the Commissary Ridge and Little Corral Creek trails, east of Travis Lake.
-Cause of the fire is unknown and there is high spread potential.
-The public is asked to avoid the area to allow fire crews to work safely and efficiently.
+The Travis Lake Fire was reported on July 21 around 2:30 p.m. and is estimated at approximately 3 acres in size.
+The fire is located on a ridge in timber in-between the Commissary Ridge and Little Corral Creek trails, east of Travis Lake.
+Cause of the fire is unknown.

 A Twin Falls helicopter has delivered two firefighters adjacent to the fire area.
 This fire is under a full suppression strategy and burning in a mixture of heavy dead and down fuels.
 The helicopter will support resources on the ground with water drops from a bucket.
 Fire spread potential is moderate, and cause has not been determined.